-I am primarily a Philosopher of Neuroscience, but my research ranges in scope from questions in general philosophy of science (How does data analysis generate evidence?) to the epistemology of neuroscience (What can the evidence of neuroimaging tells us about the structure of cognition?).
-My work is often engaged with the cognitive neurosciences (What is the nature of the evidence produced by machine learning data analysis techniques with respect to the cognitive activities of the brain?).
+I am primarily interested in Philosophy of Neuroscience, but my research ranges in scope from questions in general philosophy of science (How does data analysis generate evidence?) to the epistemology of neuroscience (What can the evidence of neuroimaging tells us about the structure of cognition?).
+My approach to philosophical enquiry involves collaborating with scientists who use the techniques, methods and models my philosophical questions are directed at understanding.
+This allows my work to be calibrated by the details of and challenges faced in the day-to-day practice of science, and to have an immediate and positive impact on those practices.

-I also work on teaching philosophy and the philosophy of teaching.
-I am an active member of the America Association of Philosophy Teachers, have presented workshops on teaching and pedagogy and actively seek new ideas, strategies and discussions on teaching and course design within and for philosophy.
+In addition to my research in the philosophy of science, I actively work on the philosophy of teaching and learning.
+I am an active member of the America Association of Philosophy Teachers, and recently became a member of the editorial board of Teaching Philosophy.
+I have presented workshops on teaching and pedagogy, and actively seek new ideas, strategies and discussions on teaching and course design within and for philosophy.
 My current work on teaching includes the development of a method for assessing and promoting student participation that is inclusive and aligned with typical learning outcomes for philosophy courses, investigations of the role for games in teaching philosophy, and the development of graduate courses and training programs to train graduate students to be effective instructors and also prepare them for interdisciplinary research projects.

 Epistemology of Neuroimaging

 The next stage of this project is to develop an account of evidence in neuroimaging that is sensitive to the supporting role data manipulations and analysis play in the interpretation of neuroimaging data.
-I am current working on such an account, drawing on the accounts of evidence offered by Jim Woodward (2003), Deborah Mayo (1996), and Julian Reiss (2015), with inspiration from work on the philosophy of data (Leonelli 2016)
+I have begun this task in recent work that argues that data analysis results do not produce evidence, but instead are better thought of as lenses that researchers construct to bring specific patterns within data into focus (Wright forthcoming).

 Database is novel tool used in cognitive neuroscience to perform meta-analyses of neuroimaging data.
 What’s novel about it is that data is entered into the database and curated automatically by an algorithm that searches neuroscience journals, extracts the relevant data points and labels the data.
 The automated procedure is important as it overcomes practical limitations to database development in cognitive neuroscience (Yarkoni et al 2009).
 However, automated curation raises interesting epistemic problems as curation is normally managed by a team of highly trained professional curators with field-relevant expertise (for example, see the IEDB curation manual